Monday, October 8, 2018

 THE ILLINIWEK TODAY

-Although the Illiniwek Indian population became dangerously small in the early 1800s, the Kaskaskia and Peoria tribes did survive and, in 1832, settled on a joint reservation in what is today eastern Kansas.
+Although the Illiniwek Indian population became dangerously small in the early 1800s, the Kaskaskia and Peoria tribes survived and, in 1832, settled on a joint reservation in what is today eastern Kansas.
 They merged with the Wea and Piankashaw tribes in 1854 and became the Confederated Peoria Tribe.
 In 1867, under the leadership of Chief Baptiste Peoria, they left Kansas and moved to a new reservation in the Indian Territory (presently northeast Oklahoma).
 Several years later, they were joined on the reservation by members of the Miami Tribe.
 The Confederated Peorias officially merged with the Miamis in 1873, forming the United Peoria and Miami Tribe, although this union dissolved in the 1920s.

 Today, the living descendants of the Illiniwek Indians are represented by the Peoria Tribe of Indians of Oklahoma, which was incorporated as an independent tribe in 1940.
 The Peoria Tribe maintains its headquarters in Miami, Oklahoma, with 2,639 members throughout the United States.
 The tribe is governed by an elected chief and Business Committee.